5 Components of Quality Content

 - Emotional engagement – does it inspire or entertain?

-- Real value – is it so helpful the reader will have to show their friends/colleagues?
+- Real value – is it so helpful the reader will have to share it with their friends/colleagues?

 3. It’s Distinctive and Unique